 - 2. Applicability - a) The Delivery Service Adjustment will be assessed to Service Classification Nos.1, 1-VMRP, 1-VTOU, 2, 2-VMRP, 2-L, 2-L-VMRP, 2-MRP, 5, 7, 7-A, 10, 12 and 16. - b) Retail Customers participating in the Long Island Choice or Green Choice program are subject to the Delivery Service Adjustment as applied to their Service Classification. - c) The Delivery Service Adjustment does not apply to: - (1) Energy Service Companies (ESCOs) receiving service under Service Classification No. 14. - (2) Service Classification Nos.
 11 and 13 (Rate Codes 289, 278). - (3) All load delivered under the Empire Zone Program, Excelsior Jobs Program, Manufacturer's Competitiveness Business Attraction/Expansion Program, Business Incubation, and Recharge New York Programs. - 3.
 Relevant Terms and Conditions - a) The Base Rate Costs subject to the Delivery Service Adjustment are as follows: - (1) Storm Event Reserve Funding: Base Rate Costs include funding for a Storm Event Reserve.
 All Storm Event costs will be charged to the Storm Event Reserve.
 "Storm Events" are defined as set forth in the LIPA amended and restated, Operations Service Agreement ("OSA"), dated December 13, 2013.
+The recovery will be net of any anticipated reimbursements received from outside sources for Storm Events.
+Should the actual reimbursements vary from the anticipated reimbursements the difference will be added to subsequent tracking periods.
 Storm preparation costs associated with storms that do not materialize may be recoverable through the Delivery Service Adjustment if a budget amendment recommending recovery of such costs is approved by the Authority Board of Trustees.